ElinaSitailo/goit-algo-hw-05/README.md

 - Slowest in all scenarios, especially for the larger text_2.
 - Hash recomputation introduces overhead, making single-pattern search inefficient.
 - Performs much worse when the pattern does not exist (due to many hash comparisons).
-- According to the https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm Rabin–Karp is practical only for **multiple-pattern searching**, not for single queries.
+- According to the [Wiki page about Rabin–Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm), this algorithm is practical only for **multiple-pattern searching**, not for single queries.

 ## 4. Key Insights